ThanosRestas/Estia/README.md

 * Bug : Changed foo to bar / Fixed this to that so and so
 * Refactor : Changed this to that

+Dev terminal commants in root of the project's folder "

+* 'npm start' : starts the project in localhost
+* 'npm run-script build' : builds the distribution